kayburns/women-snowboard/research/im2txt/README.md

 Below we provide example commands for computing GradCam and Saliency maps for a given model (note CHECKPOINT_PATH, MODEL_NAME and JSON_PATH) and a given set of images (note IMG_PATH).

 ### GradCam maps
-Example commands for using ground-truth captions:
+Example commands for using ground-truth captions (as reported in the paper):
 ```
 VOCAB_FILE="./data/word_counts.txt"
 SAVE_PATH="./results_gradcam_test_gt/"